 Frederick WYBRANTS, born about 1819.
 He emigrated to Australia with his sister Harriet on the s.s.
 Lorena, arriving in Melbourne in February 1853.
 He worked with his brother John as a miner.
 He returned to Ireland with his sister Harriet.
 He died in Dublin at the Richmond Hospital in March 1897.
 His address at the time of his death was 49a Leinster Road, Rathmines.

 Harriett SISSON married Valentine DUNNE in 1824, second son of Valentine DUNNE and Barbara SINNOTT.
-Valentine was a solicitor.
+Valentine was a solicitor and Master of the Weavers' Corporation of Dublin in 1841.
 In 1842 they lived at 12 Charleville Mall, Dublin.
+She died in 1843 and Valentine in 1848.
+They had, amongst other issue:

 Amelia SISSON married John HALL in 1825.